Mexican Shrimp

 Instructions

-- 4Stir in the green onions, cilantro, and reserved shrimp.
-Squeeze the lime over the top.
-Serve warm with desired toppings.
+- 6Stir in the reserved shrimp, green onions, and fresh cilantro.
+Squeeze the lime juice over the top and fold gently to combine.

 Nutrition — Per Serving